munificent/craftinginterpreters/book/evaluating-expressions.md

 First, we evaluate the operand expression.
 Then we apply the unary operator itself to the result of that.
 There are two different unary expressions, identified by the type of the operator token.

-Here's `-`, which negates the result of the subexpression.
+Shown here is `-`, which negates the result of the subexpression.
 The subexpression must be a number.
 Since we don't *statically* know that in Java, we <span name="cast">cast</span> it before performing the operation.
-This type cast is happening at runtime when the `-` is evaluated.
-That's the core of dynamic typing right there before your eyes.
+This type cast happens at runtime when the `-` is evaluated.
+That's the core of what makes a language dynamically typed right there.

 <aside name="cast">